Cross Bar Special Recreation Management Area

 History

-The Cross Bar was originally acquired from Humble Oil & Refining Company on March 6, 1931, under the Acts of 1925 and 1929.
+The CBMA was acquired from Humble Oil & Refining Company on March 6, 1931, under the Acts of 1925 and 1929.
 This legislation provided the DOI authority to acquire helium-rich lands and produce and transport helium gas to industry in support of strategic national interests.
-Since 1996, the BLM Amarillo Field Office has administered the Federal Helium Program and is responsible for the conservation and sale of federally owned Helium.
-In 2018, the management of Cross Bar was transferred to the Oklahoma Field Office (OFO).
-The land and resources were managed in accordance with the 2000 Texas RMP Amendment until the signing of the new ROD in March 2020.
-It is anticipated that the Federal Helium Program will become privatized in late 2022.
+In 1996, the BLM Amarillo Field Office began administering the Federal Helium Program.
+In 2018, the BLM OFO started managing the CBMA.
+The CBMA lands and resources were managed in accordance with the 2000 Texas RMP, as amended, until March 2020, whereupon the land use allocations and resource management goals and objectives were updated to reflect current land use management decisions.

 Background